 We started off the entire process having a big chat about the type of blonde I wanted to be.
 The thing with going blonde is that it's a process (one I've now committed to, so it's safe to say I'm going to have to go back to the hairdresser's every six to eight weeks for top-ups, trims and toning treatments).
 You have to really want to commit, but trust me—it's worth it.

 This is exactly why it's crucial to consult with your hairdresser first.
 Blonde hair falls into multiple categories, including icy-white blonde and balayage, so it's important you and your stylist are on the same page.
 Rice and I both agreed I needed to stay away from brassy tones, but because my hair has a slight golden tone to it, I'd need regular toning treatments to whiten it up a little.
 We also agreed we wouldn't take the color right up to the root.
 Instead, we'd smudge it in to make it look more natural.

 HOW TO MAINTAIN HAIR HEALTH DURING BLEACHING

 HOW TO MAINTAIN HEALTHY BLONDE HAIR POST–SALON VISIT

 One thing I've learned about being a blonde is that aftercare is essential.
 I'll admit that before I dyed my hair, I didn't use any products.
 In fact, I washed it with any shampoo and never ever used a conditioning treatment.
 That changed the evening I left the salon with nurturing drops in my hand, but more on that later.
-Aftercare is fundamentally vital, as when you dye your hair, the bleach breaks the hair's inner shaft and can leave it feeling brittle.
+Aftercare is fundamentally vital, as when you dye your hair, the bleach damages hair and can leave it feeling brittle.